zokrezyl/asciterm/README.md

 ## What kind of problems do I want to solve
 * create a rich terminal like iPython/Jupyter where
-* I can instantly see graphics/visuals
+* I can instantly visualise graphs, charts, rich text
 * That can render fast
 * Without leaving the terminal
 * And maybe display rich text